gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 [50 percent apart between runs](https://pythonspeed.com/articles/consistent-benchmarking-in-ci/) because shared-runner load and CPU frequency change.
 Such noise masks small regressions.

-A noisy alarm also changes maintainer behavior.
+A noisy alarm changes maintainer behavior.
 If unchanged code crosses the threshold often enough, rerunning the job becomes the normal response.
 A real regression can then receive the same dismissal.
 The gate needs a signal whose variance stays below the changes it intends to reject.

 [CodSpeed](https://codspeed.io/) runs the suite through [Callgrind](https://valgrind.org/docs/manual/cl-manual.html),
 whose simulated CPU counts executed instructions.
 Repeated counts stay within one percent.
-The simulated cache and branch predictor make the count a proxy for time, so release claims still use wall-clock measurements.
+The simulated cache and branch predictor make the count a proxy for time, so release claims use wall-clock measurements.

 Callgrind executes the instruction stream on a model rather than the runner's silicon.
 That design removes neighboring jobs and frequency scaling from the count.
-It also means modeled caches cannot establish an end-user latency claim.
+Modeled caches cannot establish an end-user latency claim.
 For pull requests, a reproducible proxy can compare two revisions; the release benchmark retains the physical measurement.

 Two variables first prevented reproducibility.
 PGO profiles differ between CI runs and alter code layout.
-The regression gate measures an LTO-only build, while release wheels retain PGO.
+The regression gate measures an LTO build without PGO, while release wheels retain PGO.

 This means the gate and release use different binaries by design.
 Regenerating a profile for each comparison allows profile noise to move the result without a source change.
-LTO produces stable layout and still exposes instruction regressions in the code under review.
+LTO produces stable layout while exposing instruction regressions in the code under review.
 PGO-specific layout failures remain outside this gate and require the held-out PGO validation.

-Runner CPUs also select different glibc implementations.
+Runner CPUs select different glibc implementations.
 One job can receive an Intel Xeon with [AVX-512](https://en.wikipedia.org/wiki/AVX-512); another can receive an AMD EPYC without it.
 [glibc dispatches `memcpy` and `memmove` by CPU](https://sourceware.org/glibc/wiki/Tunables), changing instruction counts for identical source.
-The gate sets `GLIBC_TUNABLES` to use the SSE2 baseline on every runner.
+The gate sets `GLIBC_TUNABLES` to use the SSE2 baseline on the runners.
 Its absolute count is higher than an AVX path, but the base and pull-request revisions share it.
 Release wheels receive no such setting.

 The baseline can move fewer bytes per instruction and increase the reported total.
 That absolute increase has no effect on a paired comparison because both revisions use the same implementation.
-The setting exists only inside the CI measurement, so installed wheels keep the dispatch path chosen for their CPU.
+CI confines the setting to this measurement, so installed wheels keep the dispatch path chosen for their CPU.

 ```mermaid
 flowchart TB